sdhers/Brainhacks-grupo-1/README.md

 At the end of this project, we will have:
  - A script to simplify the manual labeling of videos (including features to quickly label succesive frames by holding down a key and to go back if the user has made a mistake).
  - A Jupyter Notebook where the labeled data and the tracked positions are imported and processed, and where each of our exploration detection methods is applied and compared to the others.
- - Documentation on how to use our labeling script, Deep Lab Cut and each of our exploration detection methods.
+ - A `requirements.txt` file and the data used during the project, to simplify the reproduction of our results.

 ## Results